01 - FREE UK DRIVING THEORY TEST

 5 Common Reasons Students Fail Their Driving Theory Test UK

-The theory test is the first crucial step everyone must take in order to get their drivers licence.
-Before you ever get the chance to prove yourself on the road, you have to make sure you’re prepared to answer these questions.
-For some driving students these exams can be daunting, and many others may find themselves unready once the exam comes.
-To make sure you do your best, here are 5 of the most common reasons driving students fail their driving theory test UK.
+The theory test is the first crucial step everyone must take to get their driver’s licence.
+Before you can prove yourself on the road, you must ensure you’re prepared to answer these questions.
+For some driving students, these exams can be daunting, and many others may find themselves unready once the exam comes.
+To ensure you do your best, here are 5 of the most common reasons driving students fail their driving theory test UK.

-- Test Anxiety – Stressing over the results of your test is unfortunately not a good way to improve your chances of success.
-Worrying takes up valuable energy in your brain, reducing your level of concentration.
-The best ways of settling this problem are simply to relax, breathe deep, and perhaps close your eyes for a few moments.
+- Test Anxiety – Stressing over your test results is, unfortunately, not a good way to improve your chances of success.
+Worrying takes up valuable energy in your brain, reducing your concentration level.
+The best ways to settle this problem are to relax, breathe deeply, and perhaps close your eyes briefly.

 - Cramming At The Last Minute – Staying awake late for one day or more before the exam is also shown to be counterproductive.
-When your body is lacking sleep, your brain simply cannot perform as well as it would normally.
-Make sure to study in advance and get a good night’s rest before you take your exam.
+When your body lacks sleep, your brain cannot perform as well as normally.
+Study in advance and get a good night’s rest before you take your exam.

-- Complexity Of Questions – Many test questions commonly found in exams are deliberately worded to make sure you’ve been paying attention.
-Even if you’ve memorized the answers, it can be difficult to follow along with the questions if you don’t fully understand them.
-When studying be sure to test yourself on the idea and not just the words as they are written, and be sure to read every question on the exam thoroughly.
+- Complexity Of Questions – Many test questions commonly found in exams are deliberately worded to ensure you’re paying attention.
+Even if you’ve memorized the answers, following along with the questions can be difficult if you don’t fully understand them.
+When studying, be sure to test yourself on the idea and not just the words as they are written, and be sure to read every question on the exam thoroughly.

 - Not Knowing What To Expect – Studies have shown that taking a pre-test before the exam greatly increases one’s ability to succeed.
-For those taking the exam without knowing what they’re in for, they may be caught off-guard by what they find.
-Luckily there are many free resources available for taking a written pre-test, which you should utilize for best results.
+Those taking the exam without knowing what they’re in for may be caught off-guard by what they find.
+Luckily, many free resources are available for taking a written pre-test, which you should utilize for the best results.

-- Unhealthy Behavior – While it may seem trivial, making sure you’ve had enough food and water before taking the exam may make all the difference.
-Simply put, when your body is healthy then so is your mind.
-Make sure you’re feeling your best when it comes time for your exam, and you’ll be that much more prepared for it.
+- Unhealthy Behavior – While it may seem trivial, ensuring you’ve had enough food and water before taking the exam may make all the difference.
+But, when your body is healthy, then so is your mind.
+Make sure you’re feeling your best when it comes time for your exam, and you’ll be much more prepared.

-Many of the rules in The Highway Code are legal requirements, and if you disobey these rules you are committing a criminal offence.
+Many rules in The Highway Code are legal requirements, and if you disobey these rules, you are committing a criminal offense.

-Understand what the theory test involves and its cost: The UK driving theory test is created and administered by the Driver and Vehicle Standards Agency (DVSA).
+Understand what the theory test involves and its cost: The Driver and Vehicle Standards Agency (DVSA) created and administered the UK driving theory test.
 The test comprises two sections.
 The first section has 50 multiple-choice questions.
 The second is a hazard perception test; it uses video clips.
 The test usually costs £23.